Nimai95/Unit-1-Homeowrk/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

-Some of the metrics that they use is the to measure their success is their workplace for two years.
+Some of the metrics that they use is the to measure their success is their employee satisfaction.
+Nest-wealth has become the best workplace for two years.
 The company really takes care of their employees.
-According to the an article posted on the Nest wealth, their employees feel whatever they work in their company, its their own work, and receive full support from all the senior members.
+According to the an article posted on the Nest wealth website, their employees feel whatever they work in their company, its their own work, and receive full support from all the senior members.

 * How is your company performing relative to competitors in the same domain?